 Sewing Machine History:

-In English in 1790, Thomas Saint filed a patent for the very first sewing machine.
+In England in 1790, Thomas Saint filed a patent for the very first sewing machine.
 There is very little information about that original machine, and it was never actually built until 84 years later when William Newton Wilson found the patent and made Saint’s great ideas come to fruition.

 In the United States, the first sewing machine patent was filed in the mid 1840s by Elias Howe.